roman-milk/roman-milk.github.io/the-milking-herd.md

  As he slowly walked passed he recognised the milker, it was his wife.
 The ecstasy of an orgasm screwed up her features, and she groaned loudly.
 What could he say?
 "Pull your cock out of my wife, before you cum!"
 From that moment on, he let things go.
 Trying to find an alternative drug to prevent the side effects was abandoned.
 He accepted the milkers were cattle, and would be treated all the same, whoever they had been.

  What he told Jenny was the truth, it hadn't been planned, it just turned out this way.
 He looked along the rows of stalls with pride.
 They had forty milkers at the moment, and were still recruiting.
-Report_Story #1